Lucy Kirkwood: Plays

-The following year she took two productions of her second play, Geronimo to the Edinburgh Fringe, under the title The Umbilical Project.
+The following year, in 2006, Kirkwood took two productions of her second play, Geronimo to the Edinburgh Fringe, under the title The Umbilical Project.
 The two productions, Cut and Uncut, were an experiment in cutting the cord between writer and production.
 Uncut was directed by Kirkwood herself and Cut by a completely separate company under the direction of Matt Addicott.
 No contact was made between the two companies during the rehearsal period, prompting the tag line "Two casts, two crews, two directors, two venues, one new play... no communication".

-Her third play Guns or Butter, about soldiers being overcome by the horror of war, was written for the Terror 2007 Festival at the Union Theatre, London.
+Kirkwood's third play, Guns or Butter, about soldiers being overcome by the horror of war, was written for the Terror 2007 Festival at the Union Theatre, London.

-Tinderbox, a dark comedy set in a fictional 21st-century England, premiered at the Bush Theatre in 2008.
-It starred Jamie Foreman and Sheridan Smith.
-In the same year she also contributed to the Bush's 50 Ways to Leave Your Lover.
+Tinderbox, a dark comedy set in a fictional 21st-century England, premiered at the Bush Theatre in April 2008 starring Jamie Foreman and Sheridan Smith.
+She also contributed to the Bush's 50 Ways to Leave Your Lover, a play co-created in collaboration with Leah Chillery, Ben Ellis, Stacey Gregg, Morgan Lloyd Malcolm and Ben Schiffer which debuted in July 2008, and was revised and restaged in December of the same year.
+Her short horror piece Psychogeography premiered at the Bush in 2008 and was revived at Southwark Playhouse.
 Her version of Ibsen's Hedda Gabler, titled Hedda, premiered at London's Gate Theatre in 2008 to favourable reviews.

-Kirkwood's promenade play about sex trafficking, It Felt Empty When the Heart Went At First but It Is Alright Now, was produced by Clean Break Theatre at the Arcola Theatre.
-Her short horror piece Psychogeography premiered at the Bush in 2008 and was revived at Southwark Playhouse.
+Kirkwood's promenade play about sex trafficking, It Felt Empty When the Heart Went At First but It Is Alright Now, was produced by Clean Break Theatre at the Arcola Theatre in October 2009.

-In 2010, a fresh and humorous version of Beauty and the Beast was devised by Kirkwood and director Katie Mitchell and written by Kirkwood.
+Her short play Bloody Wimmin debuted at the Tricycle Theater (now the Kiln Theatre) as part of their Women, Power and Politics season in June 2010.
+Additionally, a fresh and humorous version of Beauty and the Beast was devised by Kirkwood and director Katie Mitchell and written by Kirkwood.
 It premiered at the National Theatre in London as Christmas show in December 2010.